arista/reknow/README.md

 It is fine for `action` methods to call other `action` methods - only the "outermost" `action` will apply.
 But before going and marking every method as an `action`, be aware that conceptually, an action should represent a "top-level" operation.
 It should leave all affected model instances in valid and consistent states.

 Also be aware that action methods should be "pure", meaning that they depend only their inputs and the current state of the model, and they should have no side effects other than to make state changes to the model.

+#### Indexes

+Indexes organize all of the Entities of a given class into orderly structures that facilitate rapid lookups by the application.

 #### Queries